Skip to main content

 Own Authority?

 The FMCSA charges $300 to file the paperwork and get your authority issued.
 This includes your MC and DOT Numbers.
-Additionally, if you want to to reactivate your authority, that costs $80, and if you need to change the name on your paperwork, that costs $14.
+Additionally, if you want to reactivate your authority, that costs $80, and if you need to change the name on your paperwork, that costs $14.

 If you want active authority, you’ll have to spend significantly more.
 We’ve put together some estimates for what it costs to start a trucking company including other filing and registration fees, insurance down payments, and taxes.